Commercial Speech, Gender Expression

 The Individual Penal Judge in Beirut, competent for infractions and misdemeanors, heard the trial of the three defendants based on the charges of “unnatural sexual intercourse” and delivered a judgment on 2 May 2017.

 Defendant X demanded the suspension of the trial on the grounds that any evidence against him was based on a forced confession resulting from torture.
 He requested that the judge hear his testimony regarding his treatment while in police custody.
-He relied on Article 73 of the Penal Procedural Law that allows a defendant to submit a procedural motion based on the nullity of the investigation procedures.
+He relied on Article 73 of the Code of the Criminal Procedures that allows a defendant to submit a procedural motion based on the nullity of the investigation procedures.
 The judge rejected X’s request without giving reasons despite the law obligating him to do so.

 The defendants challenged the course of the trial and demanded that the case be dismissed and be heard before another court.
 The Judge rejected these requests and instead relied on the evidence from the police investigation which the defendants claimed was forced and based on circumstantial evidence illegally procured from X’s mobile phone.